urbit/docs/docs/hoon/twig/ket-cast/wut-lead.md

 ## Discussion

-A lead core is an opaque generator.
+A lead core is an opaque generator; the payload can't be read or written.

 Theorem: if span `x` nests within span `a`, a lead core producing `x` nests within a lead core producing `a`.